Learning how to be smart with money is an essential aspect of winning in life, and money touches almost everything we do in our modern world.

 - For video and computer games, pay less

-- Spend fewer on electrical appliances
+- Spend less on electrical appliances

 - Cancel the magazine subscriptions and paying Cable programs